Hacker0x01/hackerone-graphql-mcp-server/README.md

-# HackerOne GraphQL MCP Server Docker Image
+# HackerOne GraphQL MCP Server

 A Docker image that provides access to HackerOne's GraphQL API through the Model Context Protocol (MCP).